FlyingPumba/cli-android-project-creator/README.md

 # Command line Android Project Creator

-Useful tool to quickly start an Android project with the build.gradle file already configured.
+Useful tool to quickly create an Android project with the build.gradle file already configured.

 Just run ```./new-android-project.sh <directory>```, and smash the enter key until it's done.
-If you want, you can configure several project settings like: package name, min sdk, android gradle plugin version, etc.
+If you want, you can configure several project settings like: package name, min sdk, Android Gradle plugin version, etc.

-**Note:** you will need the ```$ANDROID_HOME`` enviroment variable pointing to your Android SDK folder, in order to use the _android_ tool.
+**Note:** you will need the ```$ANDROID_HOME``` enviroment variable pointing to your Android SDK folder, in order to use the _android_ tool.

 ```
 user@android:~/cli-android-project-creator$ ./new-android-project.sh test